 Networking within the Group for increased cross-selling and new service packages Through increased internal cooperation we want to increasingly offer our clients comprehensive service packages.
+Internationalization We are optimizing our international organization in order to better coordinate our activities abroad.

 Effective risk management We consistently develop our risk management system and the ability to realistically evaluate risks.